directus-labs/guest-authoring/angular-with-directus/how to integrate directus with Angular.md

 }
 ```
-When the component is initialized, the `slug` path parameter is retrieved using `ActivatedRoute` and passed to the `readItem()` method to get a page with that slug.
+When the component is initialized, the `slug` path parameter is retrieved using `ActivatedRoute` and passed to the `readItem()` function to get a page with that slug.

 The retrieved page is stored in the object named `page`.
 To display the contents of the page, replace the code in the `src/app/component/page/page.component.html` file with the following code: